thoughtram/blog/_posts/2014-11-19-exploring-angular-1.3-stateful-filters.md

 ---
 layout:     post
-title:      Exploring Angular 1.3 - Stateful filters
+title:      "Exploring Angular 1.3: Stateful filters"
 date:       2014-11-19
 summary:    Even if we suppose the 1.3 release to be a feature release, it turns out it comes with a possible breaking change.
 It makes all filters stateless by default.
 In this article we're going to take a look what that means.